 Provision of landmine/ERW and IED safety and awareness trainings for UNIFIL, Observer Group Lebanon (OGL), and other UN agency personnel, along with Explosive Ordnance Risk Education (EORE) events, and school engagement activities, ensuring safety and security to the local communities along with the mission personnel.

 Landmines and other ERW continue to endanger the lives of local populations and UNIFIL personnel in the UNIFIL’s Area of Operations (AO).
-In total, six mine-related incidents occurred from July 2019 to June 2020 within the Mission AO resulting in one death and five injuries.
+In March, a mine-related incident occurred within the Mission AO, resulting in the injury of a Mine Advisory Group (MAG) deminer.

 The United Nations Mine Action Service in Lebanon works in support of UN Security Council Resolution 1701 (2006) and Resolution 2539 (2020) to encourage “the parties in coordination with UNIFIL to …. visibly mark the Blue Line in its entirety…”, and to provide UNIFIL and OGL personnel with the knowledge required in order to safely operate in environments where the presence of landmines and other ERW is known and/or suspected.
 UNMAS also supports the LMAC by coordinating EORE activities for local schools and communities.